-Also very rich in CBD, Sour Tsunami is well known as being the first marijuana strain to be bread specifically for its high CBD levels.
+Also very rich in CBD, Sour Tsunami is well known as being the first marijuana strain to be bred specifically for its high CBD levels.
 CBD here makes more than 11% of the plant, while THC remains under 7%.
-Sour Tsunami is a powerful stress, anxiety and depression reliever.
+Sour Tsunami is powerful stress, anxiety and depression reliever.

 This strain is also great for anxiety and almost immediately improves the mood.
 Sour OG provides an energetic high with a relaxing sensation as the high fades away.